Are you worried about what will happen to your loved ones and your assets when you pass?

 The loss of a loved one is difficult enough on a personal level.
 The last thing a loved one wants to do is navigate the lengthy and costly world of probate court.

-Estate planning is a process you control.
-Please see below for a summary of documents I recommend for almost all of my clients.
+Estate planning in Covina, CA is a process you control.
+Please see below for a summary of the documents I recommend for almost all of my clients.

 Revocable Living Trust

 A document that allows your beneficiaries to avoid probate court, which can be both expensive and time-consuming.

 - You choose the “successor trustee”, the person (or persons) you designate to be in charge of dispersing your assets among your beneficiaries.